of Older Age

 The Longevity Revolution is another – written by one of the heroes of American gerontology, Dr Robert Butler.
 Dr Butler was one of our country’s first geriatricians, coined the term “ageism” and wrote the Pulitzer prize winning exposé about ageism in our country entitled Why Survive?
 Being Old in America.

 From Age-ing to Sage-ing by Zalman Schachter-Shalomi is also wonderful, also Losses in Later Life by Scott Sullender, and Aging as a Spiritual Practice by Lewis Richmond.
 Many more, too many to mention, are available online and at your libraries.

 In our isolated society that seems to have such a negative stereotype about older people, it can be very common to feel overwhelmed at times as we approach the shores of this new land.
 But, “white knuckling it” through overwhelm all alone is probably not the wisest plan.
 Many studies have shown that isolation, stress and loneliness are not good for overall physical and emotional health including this one recently published by the University of California, San Francisco called: “Loneliness linked to serious health risks for problems and death among elderly“.

-3. Fortunately, we can also learn from guides who can meet with us in person - people who are knowledgeable about the major landmarks in territory of midlife and older age.
+3. Fortunately, we can also learn from educated and experienced guides who can meet with us in person - people who are knowledgeable about the major landmarks in territory of midlife and older age.
 Psychotherapists who are trained in gerontology – the study of aging – can be invaluable in helping you, or your loved ones, navigate through older life’s normal challenges, while recognizing and taking advantage of the inherent and often underlying rich opportunities.
 Seeing a competent and kind professional counselor can provide you with an objective listener and guide – someone you can speak with confidentially, and someone you do not have to take care of.

 For instance, all of these pieces are part of what we typically experience in mid and later life: